Reporting from San Francisco, California.

 The museum’s new home will span a variety of aquatic environments.
 The far end of the piers is “over relatively deep water, churning and full of oxygen,” says Kalumuck, while closer to the street, the piers are over shallow, calmer water that contains less oxygen.
 “These are ideal venues to research a host of environmental effects on the animals and plants of the bay,” says Kalumuck.

-The clear bubbles on the 8-week plate are solitary tunicates.
-One of the common species used in research labs, Ciona intestinalis, has had its genome sequenced, has long been a model organism to study embryonic development, and is currently giving scientists insights into heart development and the mechanism of regeneration.
+The clear bubbles visible on the 8-week plate Those are solitary tunicates.
+One of the common species used in research labs, Ciona intestinalis, has had its genome sequenced.
+It’s also been a model organism to study embryonic development, and is currently giving scientists insights into heart development and the mechanism of regeneration.